5,000 under evacuation orders as New Mexico wildfire rages | Science-Environment

 5,000 under evacuation orders as New Mexico wildfire rages

-Douglas Siddens' mother was among those who made it out with just the clothes on her back when a deadly, wind-fueled wildfire ripped through a mountain community in southern New Mexico.
+Douglas Siddens' mother was among those who made it out with just the clothes on her back when a deadly, wind-fuelled wildfire ripped through a mountain community in southern New Mexico.

 In New Mexico, power was restored to all but a few hundred customers, but evacuation orders for close to 5,000 people remained in place.